ntu-news-media-lab/percentag/README.md

 5. Future Iterations
 6. Acknowledgements
 7. Team
+8. License and Attribution

+# Introduction
+The Percentag chrome extension is designed to help readers filter through the thousands of selections to get a better idea of what you'll like to read.
+Follow the set up instructions to enable the Percentag extension on your browser.

 # Requirements
 For development, you will need Node.js and a node global package, Yarn, installed in your environement.